 Credit: Sarah Nelson

 Rhino horn is used in Traditional Chinese Medicine, but increasingly common is its use as a status symbol to display success and wealth.
 Poaching is now a threat in all rhino range states, however, as South Africa is home to the majority of rhinos in the world, it is being heavily targeted.
-More than ever, field programmes are having to invest heavily in anti-poaching activities.
+More than ever, our partners are investing heavily in anti-poaching activities.

 Poachers are now being supplied by international criminal gangs with sophisticated equipment to track and kill rhinos.
 Frequently a tranquiliser gun is used to bring the rhino down, before its horn is hacked off, leaving the rhino to wake up and bleed to death very painfully and slowly.
 Poachers are often armed with guns themselves, making them very dangerous for the anti-poaching teams who put their lives on the line to protect rhinos.